Protecting Children from Internet Pornographers Act of 2011: Overview

 H.R.
 1981 has been criticized for its scope and privacy implications.
 Opponents of the bill, which include Electronic Frontier Foundation (EFF), the American Civil Liberties Union, and the American Library Association, take issue with the violation of privacy that would necessarily occur if government could compel ISPs to render subscriber information.
 Kevin Bankston, an EFF staff attorney, stated that "The data retention mandate in this bill would treat every Internet user like a criminal and threaten the online privacy and free speech rights of every American..., ".

 History

 On May 25, 2011, Representative Lamar Smith of Texas introduced the bill.
 It was co-sponsored by 25 other House Representatives.
 The bill passed the United States House Judiciary Committee on July 28, 2011, by a vote of 19–10.
 As of January 2012, the bill had 39 co-sponsors.
 A Congressional Budget Office report on the costs of enacting the bill was released on October 12, 2011.
-The next step for the bill would be a debate in the House of Representatives.
+The bill was never debated or voted in the House of Representatives, and it expired at the end of the 112nd Congress in January 2013.